 Both these stories — about these talented animals and the pretend bus stop — are fantastic examples of what we can do without advanced technology.
 I fear that we fetishize the latter, turning first to technology and forgetting to be creative about how to solve problems without them.

-This post originally appeared in 2010.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+This post originally appeared in 2010.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.